mbachmann/Lab-Maven-Jenkins/README.md

   </build>
 ```

-- Now you can start tomcat using `mvn tomcat:run`.
+- Now you can start tomcat using `mvn tomcat7:run`.
 - It will log the port and URLs of your application.
 - To access the test application open <http://localhost:8080/mvnlab/product/searchForm> in your browser